dotnet/designs/accepted/2021/install-location-per-architecture.md

 Currently we always register the installation on Windows, but we don't seem to do so on Linux and macOS.

+*Note: If installers write the file, they should also read it and validate that they don't overwrite it with different information.
+It's unclear yet if this is necessary and in which situations.*

 #### Support for downlevel apphost

 In order to support running downlevel apphost apps on multi-arch non-Windows